jgcarvalho/diabnet/README.md

 - shuffled labels;
 - shuffled ages;
 - shuffled parent diagnosis;
-- shuffled SNPs or shuffled associated SNPs.
+- shuffled SNPs or shuffled associated SNPs;
+- family exclusion.

 These shuffled sets were used to analyze the importance of some features, e. g. labels, ages, parent diagnosis and SNPs.
 The great capacity of neural networks to fit data during training are well known.
 Thus, we are looking for the impact of this artificial noise on the inference of the validation subset.